Saturday, April 28, 2012

 1992: Paula Abdul married actor Emilio Estevez.

-1993: Gilby Clarke of Guns N' Roses broke his hand in a motorcycle accident, causing the group to cancel several concerts.
+1993: Guitarist Gilby Clarke of Guns N' Roses broke his hand in a motorcycle accident, causing the group to cancel several concerts.

 1995: Rapper Tupac Shakur married Keisha Morris inside the Clinton Correctional Facility where he was serving a four-year sentence for sex abuse.
 Sounds like a match in heaven--a jailbird and a woman who was looking for the worst man she could find.